 When Is the Best Time

-Cinque Terre located south of Genua between Levanto and Porto Venere at the Ligurian Sea.
-It is the smallest and one of the most popular National Parks in Italy, with an estimated 2.5 million visitors annually.
-There are plans to limit the number of tourists and manage the tourist flows in the future time to prevent the villages to get overcrowded any longer.
+Cinque Terre is located south of Genua between Levanto and Porto Venere at the Ligurian Sea.
+It is the smallest and one of Italy's most popular National Parks, with an estimated 2.5 million visitors annually but only a few thousand residents.

 The best time to visit Cinque Terre is the shoulder season in April, May, late September, and early October.
 It’s a little busy but not overrun.
 If you want to avoid the crowds and don’t mind colder temps and rain from time to time, December to March are the quietest time of the year except for Christmas and the holy week.